Thysbelon/gba-mus-ripper/README.md

 A: This is probably a problem with using various sound font banks.
 You should be sure the driver and MIDI player you use supports banks.
 If it doesn't work in normal (GS) mode try to use the -xg argument for XG mode maybe you'll get better results.

-Q: The drums sound strange
+Q: The song is mostly fine, but one track sounds weird/is missing

 A: Maybe your driver doesn't support the GS message to disable "drums" on midi channel 10.
 The way sound_font_ripper converts the sound bank to soundfont requires that no channel is ever using MIDI "drums" (even if there are drums in the song - they'll be mapped to a normal instrument).
-You should try the -rc (rearrange channels) and/or -xg options.
+You should try the `-rc` (rearrange channels) and/or `-xg` options.

 <!--Q: Some Game Boy square wave part is missing in some songs in some games.